yangjunzhang/yangjunzhang.github.io/index.md

 </table> -->

 <!-- ### PROFESSIONAL SUMMARY -->
-I have graduated with a Ph.D. in computer science from the University of Amsterdam, under the supervision of Prof. Maarten de Rijke (elected member of the Royal Netherlands Academy of Arts and Sciences and director of the National Innovation Center for Artificial Intelligence) and co-supervision of Prof. Pengjie Ren from Shandong University, China.
-My research interests lie in natural language processing (safety of dialogue systems) and information retrieval, as well as medical information processing (gene, behavior, and brain fMRI image).
+I graduated with a Ph.D. in computer science from IRLab, at the University of Amsterdam.
+My Ph.D. thesis mainly focuses on malevolent dialogue response detection and evaluation.
+During my previous experience, I also worked on insurance underwriting with health data, as well as behavior and fMRI image analysis for cognitive impairment in old people.

 EDUCATION BACKGROUND

 ### EDUCATION BACKGROUND
 - 10/2018-12/2022    PhD Candidate of Computer Science, University of Amsterdam